-Floodplain Management
+Floodplain Management •

 Flood Zone: (Choose FEMA Zone) •

 Air Quality •

 Transportation Conformity:

 Enter Transportation Conformity Statement from Air Section.

 Noise •

-In accordance with FHWA requirements and TDOT's Noise Policy this project is determined to be (Type) 🔽
+In accordance with FHWA requirements and TDOT's Noise Policy this project is determined to be (Type) 🚽

 Farmland •

 Is this project exempt from the provisions of the Farmland Protection Policy Act (FPPA)?
 (Yes/No) -

 Section 4(f) •

 Does this project involve the use of publicly owned parks, recreation areas, or wildlife/waterfowl refuges, or publicly or privately owned historic properties that are listed on or eligible for listing on the National Register of Historic Places (see 23 CFR 774)?
-(Yes/No) •
+(Yes/No) -

 Section 6(f) •

 Does this project involve the use of recreational properties funded through the Land and Water Conservation Fund (LCWF)?
-(Yes/No) •
+(Yes/No) -

-Floodplain/Floodway:
+Floodplain Management:

-Protection of floodways and floodplains is required under 23 CFR 650A; Executive Order 11988, Floodplain Management; and US Department of Transportation (USDOT) Order 550.2, Floodplain Management and Protection.
+Protection of floodways and floodplains is required under 23 CFR 650A; Executive Order 11988, Floodplain Management; and US Department of Transportation (USDOT) Order 5650.2, Floodplain Management and Protection.
 The intent of these regulations is to avoid or minimize highway encroachments within the 100-year (base) floodplains or regulatory floodway, where practicable, and to avoid supporting land use development that is incompatible with floodplain values.
 An analysis should be conducted for projects to determine whether the proposed action will encroach on any base (100-year) floodplain and/or regulatory floodway.
 To do so, provide:

-• A copy of the Floodplain Insurance Rate Maps (FIRMs) for areas with mapped floodplains and include them in the LGT attachments.
+• A copy of the Floodplain Insurance Rate Maps (FIRMs) for areas with mapped floodplains and include them in the LPT attachments.
 Visit https://msc.fema.gov/portal to acquire FIRMs.

-From the dropdown menu on the LGT template, select the category of Floodway that will be impacted by the project.
+From the dropdown menu on the LPT template, select the category of Floodway that will be impacted by the project.
+If the project will impact multiple floodplains, select the zone with the highest risk designation.